ministryofjustice/laa-court-data-api/docs/development.md

 Where targetSetting is a defined class for the config and targetSettingFunc is an instantiation function for the class.

+Note that the settings are cached once instantiated, if you need to change settings whilst the app is running e.g. during unit tests, you need to run `clear_cache()` on the function that gets the settings before any extra processes

 The purpose of each of the config files is as follows:

 | Filename  | Purpose             |